siduction/sidu-manual/data/en/0702-sys-admin-gen_en.md

 # systemctl isolate multi-user.target
 ~~~

-Important here is the **isolate** command, which ensures the termination of all processes and services that the selected unit **does not** request.
+Important here is the *"isolate"* command, which ensures the termination of all processes and services that the selected unit does not request.

 To shut down or restart the system, the command